CiscoDevNet/roomdevices-macros-samples/Camera control with wide angle view/README.md

-# Cisco CE Video Endpoints Macros - Camera Controls
+# Camera Controls
-This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that allows the user to control multiple cameras using the Touch 10.
+Allows the user to control multiple cameras using the Touch 10.
 It also shows how to do simple video compositing stitching two cameras together as one wide angle image.

 As a bonus it also shows how to control whatever camera(s) are selected as the main source with one single in-room control.

 ---
 Snapshot of Touch 10 Home Screen Panel for the camera control selector:
 ![Sample In-Room Control Screenshot](camera_controls_touch10.png)
 ---

-This sample gadget contains the following files:

-     macro-samples/
-	Camera control with wide angle view/
-		README.md (this file)
-		Camera Controls.js (the macro)
-		Camera Controls.xml (in-room control definition file)
-		camera_controls_touch10.png (sample image)

 ## Requirements